aviharos/oee/README.md

 ## Testing

+WARNING: the tests set environment variables, change the Orion broker and PostgreSQL data, and need MOMAMS up and running.
+Any overwritten data is deleted forever.
+Proceed at your own risk.

 For testing, you need to create a conda environment and install necessary packages.

     conda create -n oee python=3.8